View Visualized Data in Mech-MSR

 Use the following icons to switch the display mode:

-• Click data viewer perspective to switch to the perspective mode and view the data in a 3D perspective.
+• Click data viewer perspective to switch to the Perspective mode and view the data in a 3D perspective.

-• Click data viewer surface to switch to the surface mode and view the data on the XOY plane.
+• Click data viewer surface to switch to the Surface mode and view the data on the XOY plane.

-• Click data viewer profile to switch to the profile mode and view the data on the XOZ plane.
+• Click data viewer profile to switch to the Profile mode and view the data on the XOZ plane.
 Profiles are usually processed in this view.

 Switch the Point Cloud Mode (②)